 This will be interesting because a second wave of the post-merger passing game began in about 1994 (the first was in 1978) where receivers and quarterbacks increased productivity in terms of passing and receiving numbers.
 Thus, players like Marvin Harrison, Terrell Owens put up stellar numbers in an era where they could run routes that were patrolled in the past by players like Jack Tatum and Ronnie Lott.
 So their numbers have to be looked at in context.

 One player, who is now in his compiling phase is Larry Fitzgerald and he could garner some notice.
 He's a great hands player, who is a tough blocker and is an all-around receiver but he wasn't All-Pro very often and didn't lead the league Year-in and year-out in receiving categories like some of the above players did.
 So we will see.

-Clearly, we don't know the voting results in 1994 when the 75th Anniversary Team was released but we wonder aloud how close Paul Warfield was, who was a first-ballot HOF inductee like Rice, Hutson, Berry and Alworth.
+Clearly, we don't know the voting results in 1994 when the 75th Anniversary Team was released but we wonder aloud how close Paul Warfield was, who was a first-ballot HOF inductee like Rice, Hutson, Berry, and Alworth.
 His numbers are not special but he played quite a few years in the "dead ball era" of Pro Football,— the 1970s.
-But anyone who saw him play know he was a major key in the Dolphins championships of the early 1970s.
+But anyone who saw him play knows he was a major key in the Dolphins championships of the early 1970s.
 Perhaps he will get a second look.